Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

       });
     });

 Have you noticed?
 You can simply pass it a success callback, and then chain with a call to `catch()` which only takes an error callback.
-I find that style more readable than the standard style of passing two callbacks to `then()`, which is equivalent:
+I find that style more readable than the standard style of passing two callbacks to `then()`:

     app.controller('PoneysCtrl', function($scope, poneyService) {
       poneyService.getPoneys().then(function(data) {